xcibe95x/PicoStation/README.md

   `auto`, `pal`, `ntsc-u`, `ntsc-j`) and `scex_lock_region` (`true`/`false`).
 Setting `scex_region=pal` keeps PAL colour encoding active while running NTSC titles, while keeping `scex_lock_region=false` preserves compatibility with external hardware mods.
+  When the file is absent the firmware automatically falls back to the default SCEx order, so the configuration is optional and will not prevent booting.

 ### To-do